Black metal: Satanism

 Black metal was originally a term for extreme metal bands with Satanic lyrics and imagery.

-However, most of the 'first wave' bands (including Venom, who coined the term 'black metal') were not Satanists and rather used Satanic themes to provoke controversy or gain attention.
+However, most of the 'first wave' bands (including Venom, who coined the term 'black metal') were not Satanists; rather, they used Satanic themes to provoke controversy.
 One of the few exceptions was Mercyful Fate singer and Church of Satan member King Diamond, whom Michael Moynihan calls "one of the only performers of the '80s Satanic metal who was more than just a poseur using a devilish image for shock value".

 In the early 1990s, many Norwegian black-metallers presented themselves as genuine Devil worshippers.
 Mayhem's Euronymous was the key figure behind this.
 They attacked the Church of Satan for its "freedom and life-loving" views; the theistic Satanism they espoused was an inversion of Christianity.
-Benjamin Hedge Olson wrote that they "transform[ed] Venom's quasi-Satanic stage theatrics into a form of cultural expression unique from other forms of metal or Satanism" and "abandoned the mundane identities and ambitions of other forms of metal in favor of religious and ideological fanaticism".
-Some prominent scene members—such as Euronymous and Faust—stated that only bands who are Satanists can be called 'black metal'.
+Benjamin Hedge Olson wrote that they transformed "Venom's quasi-Satanic stage theatrics into a form of cultural expression unique from other forms of metal or Satanism" and "abandoned the mundane identities and ambitions of other forms of metal in favor of religious and ideological fanaticism".
+Some prominent scene members—such as Euronymous and Faust—said that only bands who are Satanists can be called 'black metal'.
 Bands with a Norwegian style, but without Satanic lyrics, tended to use other names for their music.
-This view is still held by many artists—such as Infernus, Arioch, Nornagest and Erik Danielsson.
-Some bands, like the reformed Dissection and Watain, insist that all members must be of the same Satanic belief, whereas Michael Ford of Black Funeral and MkM of Antaeus believe black metal must be Satanic but not all band members need to be Satanists.
-Others—such as Jan Axel Blomberg, Sigurd Wongraven and Eric Horner—believe that black metal does not need to be Satanic.
-An article in Metalion's Slayer fanzine attacked musicians that "care more about their guitars than the actual essence onto which the whole concept was and is based upon", and insisted that "the music itself doesn't come as the first priority".
+Some prominent artists still hold the view that black metal should be Satanic, while others believe that black metal does not need to be Satanic.
+An article in Metalion's Slayer fanzine attacked musicians that "care more about their guitars than the actual essence onto which the whole concept was and is based upon".
 Bands with a similar style but with Pagan lyrics tend to be referred to as 'Pagan Metal' by many 'purist' black-metallers.